tomazweiss/tomazweiss.github.io/_posts/2021-01-04-croatia_earthquake.md

 Twitter API also returns a column `location` which can be used to better identify the user’s country of residence.
 For most tweets, however, this column is empty.
 Some tweets also contain the country or city information in the `text` field.
-Let’s use these columns and draw a similar chart as above.
+Let’s use these columns to draw a similar chart as above.

 ``` r